pushp1997/Marvel-Cinematic-Universe-Films/README.md

 # Marvel Cinematic Universe (MCU) Movies App

 This is an iPhone app that displays information about the Marvel Cinematic Universe (MCU) movies.
-The app has four screens, each with a specific function.
+The app has five = screens, each with a specific function.
-The data for the movies is read from an XML file and managed by a model data class called Movie and a parser class called MoviesParser.
+The data for the movies is read from Core Data which can initially be populated by XML file included in the package using a parser class called MoviesParser.
+The Core Data has two entities MCUMovies (to store all the movies and their data) and Favourites (to add a movie to favourite or to like a movie), both the entities have a one to one relationship.

 ## Technical Details:
 * Developed using Xcode 12.0